vbudhiraja/Loan-Approval-Application/.ipynb_checkpoints/README-checkpoint.md

 # About Data Set

 We started with 614 rows of the data.
-After cleaning and handling null values our dataset consists of 592 loan applications, with various numerical and categorical features influencing loan approval decisions.
+After cleaning and handling null values our dataset consists of 592 loan applications.
+After imputing the values for Gender and Married columns we can use all the 614 rows.

-<b>Gender Distribution:</b> The dataset consists predominantly of male applicants (470 out of 592).
+<b>Gender Distribution:</b> The dataset consists predominantly of male applicants (502 out of 614).

-<b>Marital Status:</b> Most applicants are married (384 out of 592), indicating that marital status might be a common factor in loan applications.
+<b>Marital Status:</b> Most applicants are married (401 out of 614), indicating that marital status might be a common factor in loan applications.

-<b>Education Level:</b> The majority of applicants are graduates (465 out of 592), suggesting a potential link between education and loan approval.
+<b>Education Level:</b> The majority of applicants are graduates (480 out of 614), suggesting a potential link between education and loan approval.

-<b>Self-Employment Status:</b> A large proportion of applicants are not self-employed (482 out of 561 recorded entries), implying that salaried employees may be more common in loan applications.
+<b>Self-Employment Status:</b> A large proportion of applicants are not self-employed (500 out of 614 recorded entries), implying that salaried employees may be more common in loan applications.

-<b>Property Area:</b> Loans are distributed across urban, semi-urban, and rural areas, with the highest number of applications coming from semi-urban areas (228 out of 592).
+<b>Property Area:</b> Loans are distributed across urban, semi-urban, and rural areas, with the highest number of applications coming from semi-urban areas (233 out of 614).

-<b>Loan Approval Rate:</b> The dataset shows a 69.43% approval rate (411 approved applications), while 30.57% of applications (181) were rejected.
+<b>Loan Approval Rate:</b> The dataset shows a 69% approval rate (422 approved applications), while 31% of applications (192) were rejected.

 # Data preperation and transformation